noxsicarius/Epoch-Admin-Tools/README.md

 # Installation complete!

-## (Optional) Add more admins:
+## (Optional) Add more admins or configure access:
 1. Get the [PID](http://i48.tinypic.com/2isxjkz.png) of the admin.
 2. Pick what access you want your admin to have - Admin or Moderator (Mod).
 You can view/edit commands and access in ***admintools/AdminToolsMain.sqf***.
 3. Place the PID in the chosen section of your ***admintools/AdminList.sqf***.
+4. To disable access to certain commands for Admins (including yourself) or Mods, simply comment out the command you want to disable by placing ***//*** at the beginning of the line.

 ***Important: Take note of how the array's commas are used in the AdminList.sqf.
 The last string in the array should not have a comma.
 Noncompliance will cause the Admin Menu to break.***

 ## FAQ
 * I'm getting kicked with "Script Restriction #X"!
- * Make sure you've installed the Battleye Filters correctly.
-If everything looks good, create a new issue for me here on Github so I can look into a fix.
-If you're feeling independant, you can fix the error yourself with a little knowledge about [how the filters work](http://dayz.st/w/Battleye_Filters).
+ * Make sure you've installed the instructions perfectly in the Battleye Filters section.
+If that fails, you can fix the error yourself with a little knowledge about [how the filters work](http://dayz.st/w/Battleye_Filters).
+* The menu doesn't appear.
+ * The most likely cause of this error is either a syntax error in your ***init.sqf*** (e.g. a missing semi-colon), a syntax error in your ***admintools\AdminList.sqf*** (e.g. a comma after the last string in the array of Admins/Mods - see above optional instruction) or forgetting to add your Player ID (or typing it wrong) into the ***admintools\AdminList.sqf***.
+Specific errors can be found by reading your server's [RPT file](https://community.bistudio.com/wiki/arma.RPT).
+Also see [Debugging Techniques](https://community.bistudio.com/wiki/Debugging_Techniques).

+## Error Reporting
+Before posting an issue on Github or on [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/):

+* Review the installation instructions and be sure you've done every step EXACTLY as stated.
+They are not forgiving.
+If one step is done incorrectly, it won't work.
+* Check your server's RPT log for errors.
+This will identify 99% of problems with the menu.
+Be ready to copy/paste the RPT log into [Pastebin](http://pastebin.com/) or [Gist](https://gist.github.com/) in an issue or in the discussion forum for help with troubleshooting.
+* If all else fails, install these tools onto a fresh, unedited mission.pbo and server.pbo to get it working, then start installing additional addons/mods one at a time until the admin tools break in order to identify the conflict.

 ## Credits
 This project is based heavily on [Malory's Custom Epoch Admin Tools](https://github.com/iforgotmywhat/Dayz-Epoch-Admin-Tools/), which itself is based on [BluePhoenix Admin Tools](https://github.com/BluePhoenix175/DayZ-Admin-Tools-).